 Who Is Jessica Lange?

-Jessica Lange is an American actress born on April 20, 1949, in Cloquet, Minnesota.
-Working as a model, she was chosen to star in the mega hit film King Kong (1976).
-In 1982, Lange she received a best actress Academy Award nomination for the film Frances and won a best supporting actress Oscar for Tootsie.
+Initially working as a model, Jessica Lange began her prolific acting career when she was chosen to star in the mega hit film King Kong (1976).
+In 1982, Lange received a best actress Academy Award nomination for the film Frances and won a best supporting actress Oscar for Tootsie.
 She later won another Oscar, this time in the best actress category, for her performance in 1994's Blue Sky.
 Lange has received an array of accolades for additional projects like A Streetcar Named Desire (1995), A Thousand Acres (1997), Normal (2003), Grey Gardens (2009) and American Horror Story (2012), and received the first Tony of her career in 2016 for the Broadway revival of Long Day's Journey Into Night.

 Background and Early Life